Raja Natwarlal: Plot

 Mithilesh Kumar Shrivastava a.k.a.
 Raja (Emraan Hashmi) is a small-time conman who cons people for a living along with his partner in crime Raghav Desai (Deepak Tijori).
-He is in love with a bar girl Ziya (Humaima Malik).
+He is in love with a bar girl named Ziya (Humaima Malik).
 Feeling sorry for her, Raja decides he wants to go for a big catch so that he can marry his lady love and she won't have to work in a bar anymore.
 That's when the trouble starts.
 Along with Raghav, Raja makes a grand plan to swindle a huge amount of money from two baddies.
 The plan is successful and Raja decides to celebrate.

 This is when Varda Yadav (Kay Kay Menon), a billionaire based in Cape Town, enters.
-The money actually belonged to him and upon realizing it has been stolen by two street cons Varda orders them to be killed.
+The money belonged to him, and upon realizing it had been stolen by two street cons, Varda orders them to be killed.
 Varda's men find Raghav and kill him.
-Raja witnesses this and decide to avenge the loss.
+Raja witnesses this and decides to avenge the loss.

 He seeks the help of a seasoned crook Victor Singhal alias Yogi (Paresh Rawal), whom Raghav used to talk about before his murder.
 After a lot of persuasion, Yogi agrees to help Raja have his payback.
 Later it is revealed that Yogi is actually Raghav's older brother.
 Yogi trains him, and eventually, they form a team of crooks and set out to Cape Town to finish off Varda where he takes his revenge.